WeCovr

 Life Insurance

-Life insurance is a policy that pays out a cash lump sum if you pass away during the policy term.
+Life insurance is a policy that may pay out a lump sum, subject to claim acceptance if you pass away during the policy term.
 This money can be used by your loved ones to:

 • Pay off the mortgage.